s-a-malik/blackbelt/README.md

 ## Overview

 We provide security assessments for smart contract interactions directly in metamask and on our website.
 The risk score is calculated in real-time based on on-chain data.

+Furthermore, we experimented with a revert feature that transforms the transaction focused execution to an intend focused value transfer.
+The feature uses a smart contract to check if the balance changes are in line with what is expected and reverts the transaction if the criteria is not fulfilled.

 ## Repo Structure and Stack